yaoyongxin/qucochemistry/README.rst

 .. code-block:: bash

-    conda env -n <env_name> -f deploy/conda_env.yml
+    conda env -n <env_name> -f deploy/environment.yml
     conda activate <env_name>
-    pip install -e .
+    python -m pip install -e .

 Usage
 ------------

 In order to use this library within your program, Rigetti's quantum virtual machine and quantum compilers must be running in the background.
-Provided that the Rigetti's `Forest SDK <https://www.rigetti.com/forest>`__ is correctly installed, you can do so with the following commands:
+If you run on Linux or OSX and the Rigetti's `Forest SDK <https://www.rigetti.com/forest>`__ is correctly installed, you can start them in the background with the following commands:

 .. code-block:: bash

     screen -dm -S qvm qvm -S
     screen -dm -S quilc quilc -S

+On Windows just execute :code:`qvm -S` and :code:`quilc -S` commands in two separate cmd terminals.

 For more details on how to use the library, several tutorials on Jupyter notebook are available `here <https://github.com/qu-co/qucochemistry/tree/master/examples/Tutorial_Single_molecule_end_to_end_VQE.ipynb>`__.
 To be able run end-to-end programs, you should install PySCF and OpenFermion-PySCF as additional dependencies with pip: